ArjunPandher/InventoryManagement/README.md

-A full stack application that utilizes NextJS and TailwindCSS.
+A full stack application that utilizes NextJS, TailwindCSS, PostgreSQL and Prisma.